home-assistant/home-assistant.io/source/_integrations/comelit.markdown

 There is support for the following platform types within Home Assistant:

 - **Comelit Serial Bridge** - allows local control for light, cover, irrigation and "other" devices; creates power sensors.
-- **Comelit VEDO System** - allows local control of alarm system
+- **Comelit VEDO System** - allows local control of the alarm system.

 {% include integrations/config_flow.md %}

 ## Alarm control panel ##

-The integration will create an alarm entity for each "area" and a sensor for each "zone".
+The integration will create an alarm entity for each {% term area %} and a sensor for each {% term zone %}.